 I forcefully pushed the memories away that threatened to paralyze me and followed the clearing team.
-Helen swept her hand to the side and immediately everyone got as close to the scorchingly hot rock walls as they could stand.
-Up ahead the tunnel came to an end.
+Helen swept her hand to the side, and immediately everyone got as close to the scorchingly hot rock walls as they could stand.
+Up ahead, the tunnel came to an end.

-“If they haven’t already smelled us approaching then I think a surprise attack is our best bet, too,” the second-in-command agreed and soon everyone was nodding their heads in turn.
+“If they haven’t already smelled us approaching, then I think a surprise attack is our best bet, too,” the second-in-command agreed, and soon everyone was nodding their heads in turn.

 “Alright then.
-Teagen, you stay back and create a shield.
-If anyone gets injured fall back immediately and fix yourself up behind Teagen’s shield,” Helen ordered.
+Teagen, you stay back and create a shield," Helen instructed before turning to her teammates, "If anyone gets injured, fall back immediately and fix yourself up behind Teagen’s shield,” she ordered gruffly.

 “It’s nice to know that we’ve got a safe zone with you here,” he remarked with a tight chuckle.
 I gave him a brief smile and a thumbs-up.